lsst/verify/doc/index.rst

 .. _validate_base:

 #################################################
-lsst.validate.base — Metric Measurement Framework
+lsst.validate.base — Metric measurement framework
 #################################################

 `lsst.validate.base` is a framework for packages that measure software and data quality metrics.